PhD in Psychology / Neuroscience

 1. The first step is usually to contact the potential supervisor to discuss a rough research project outline.
 Write an email with your CV, your research interests and - if you have - some ideas for a research project that matches your supervisor’s line of research.
 If you don’t have ideas yet, it’s perfectly fine!
 I will likely propose some avenues of research that might match your interest, and refine them down the line.

-2. Once you have an in-principle approval, the next step is to get funding.
+2. Ideally, you would also want to come up with a plan for funding.
+This is the most challenging part, unfortunately.
 There are typically 4 types of profiles: 1) the student and the supervisor come up with a tentative research project, with which the student then applies to scholarship opportunities.
 2) the supervisor already has a scholarship for a specific project that he obtained a grant for, and will recruit a PhD for that specific research project; 3) the student already secured a scholarship that allows them to pursue a PhD with the supervisor of their choice (e.g., some schemes exist from countries for their nationals to do their PhD abroad).
 4) Self-funding, which we don’t recommend unless you’re one of the lucky few with money to spare.

 Funding is a complicated topic, and often the main barrier between one’s goal and its achievement.
 Keep in mind that there are many other possibilities and case-by-case considerations.